Licensed Independent Clinical Social Worker

 I am a licensed independent clinical social worker (#LW61102423).
 Please note that I offer teletherapy (video counseling) only.

 Esther offers individual and couples counseling.
-She sees teens 15+ and adults.
+She works with adults.

 Important: If this is a crisis or you need immediate support, please call the Crisis Clinic at (206) 461-3222 or go to your nearest emergency room.
 Catalyst Counseling cannot provide emergency services.